ONSdigital/cell-key-perturbation/documentation/CellKeyPerturbation_Py.md

-The table contains the variables used as the categories used to summarise the data (in this example var1, var5 & var8), and five other columns:
+The table contains the variables used as the categories used to summarise the data (in this example `var1`, `var5` & `var8`), and five other columns:

-- 'ckey' is the sum of record keys for each combination of variables
+- `ckey` is the sum of record keys for each combination of variables
-- 'pcv' is the perturbation cell value, the pre-perturbation count modulo 750
+- `pcv` is the perturbation cell value, the pre-perturbation count modulo 750
-- 'pre_sdc_count' is the pre-perturbation count
+- `pre_sdc_count` is the pre-perturbation count
-- 'pvalue' is the perturbation applied to the original count, most commonly it will be 0.
+- `pvalue` is the perturbation applied to the original count, most commonly it will be 0.
 This is obtained from the ptable using a join on ckey and pcv.
-- 'count' is the post-perturbation count, the values to be output
+- `count` is the post-perturbation count, the values to be output

-The columns you are most likely interested in are the variables, which are the categories you've summarised by, plus the 'count' column.
+The columns you are most likely interested in are the variables, which are the categories you've summarised by, plus the `count` column.

-The ckey, pcv, pre_sdc_count and pvalue columns should be dropped before the contingency table is published.
+The `ckey`, `pcv`, `pre_sdc_count` and `pvalue` columns should be dropped before the contingency table is published.